You are here

-Sri Lanka facts
+Sri Lanka surfing regions

 The best surfing beaches are in the South and the East of the country.
 There is a surf-season for each region - with November to April bringing the most consistent swells to the South and May to October to the East.
 However it is also possible to find surf outside of these seasons, although monsoon rains and winds may make the water quality and visibility poor and create choppy conditions.